 DDIs are one of the most important factors to consider in the course of drug development and clinical research as they may be life-threatening due to the side effects they produce or because they limit efficacy.
 For patients taking more than one medication at a time, there is a risk that one drug may alter the effect of another, either by reducing its effectiveness or elevating systemic concentrations to potentially dangerous levels, ultimately causing side effects.
 In some cases, the outcome could be severe, resulting in a dangerous drop in blood pressure, irregular heartbeat, or damage to the heart or liver.
+In some interactions, therapeutic levels of a drug may not be reached, thereby compromising the effectiveness of a drug.
+For example, contraceptives may lose their efficacy due to drug interactions, resulting in unexpected pregnancy.

 DDIs can occur between prescription medications and many over-the-counter medications (antihistamines, pain relievers, and others).
-Therefore, it is recommended that patients let their physicians/pharmacists know which over-thecounter drugs they are taking or may take whenever they are given a new prescription.
+Therefore, it is recommended that patients let their physicians/pharmacists know which over-the-counter drugs and herbal medicines they are taking or may take whenever they are given a new prescription.